zoekclegg/mocha-test-automation-framework-cypress-javascript/README.md

 ﻿## Mocha Automation Framework with Cypress

 This is a Mocha automation framework built using Cypress and JavaScript which uses a page object model.
-The project automates functional test cases on the website [Formy](https://formy-project.herokuapp.com/).
+The project automates functional test cases on the website [UI Test Automation Playground](http://uitestingplayground.com/).

 ### Languages, Frameworks and Tools used